 Over the last five years or so interest in the Levellers both mainstream and in academia has grown significantly.
 The Leveller Revolution follows on from a growing number of studies such as Rachel Foxley’s book The Levellers: Radical Political Thought in the English Revolution.
 The Agreements of the People, the Levellers, and the Constitutional Crisis of the English Revolution, Vernon, Elliot, Baker, P to name just two.

+Much of the groundwork for this new book was done in Rees’s own Ph.D. thesis Unfortunately his new book is only partially based on that, but nonetheless it deepens our understanding of these revolutionaries and most importantly counters decades of traditional revisionist historiography.
 The book works well on several levels.
-It does not give a general history of the English revolution but it does give a significant understanding of the revolution that coursed through 17th century England.
+It does not give a general history of the English revolution, but it does give a significant understanding of the revolution that coursed through 17th century England.
 It reads like a novel but maintains a very high academic standard.

-Second only to the Russian Revolution I doubt there has been a decade of revolutionary struggle that equals the 1640-1650 of the English revolution.
+Second, only to the Russian Revolution, I doubt there has been a decade of revolutionary struggle that equals 1640-1650 of the English revolution.
 This decade produced a revolutionary army the likes the world had not seen.
-An entire army had, in another historical first, elected its own representatives from every regiment, challenged their commanders and altered the entire political direction of the revolution.
+An entire army had, in another historical first, elected its own representatives from every regiment, challenged their commanders and altered the whole political direction of the revolution.

 As the regicide, Thomas Harrison said, “It was not, a thing done in a corner.”
-A group of revolutionaries was born that sought to establish a society based on communistic lines and their theoretical writings and perspectives proceeded the development of Marxism by some three hundred years.
+A group of revolutionaries was born that sought to establish a society based on communistic lines, and their theoretical writings and perspectives proceeded the development of Marxism by some 250 years.

 While it is correct to say, the Levellers appeared during the revolutionary decade 1640-1650 Rees has opposed the prevailing view that they had no history before that.
 This point has proved most controversial because up and till mow there has been little evidence to counter this view.
 And it is not just conservative historians that have this view.

-Rees’s book also counters some historians who have tried to present the Levellers as just a loose collection of radicals.
+Rees’s book also counters some historians who have tried to present the Levellers as just a free collection of radicals.
 Rees provides extensive evidence to the contrary.
-While not being a party in the modern sense they nonetheless were a well organised and strongly coherent group.
-One strength of the book is how Rees traces how the Levellers used secret printing presses and how they utilised churches as bases for their political activity.The congregation of these churches were not passive by standers but circulated radical Leveller pamphlets and books.
+While not being a party in the modern sense they nonetheless were a well organized and strongly coherent group.
+One strength of the book is how Rees traces how the Levellers used secret printing presses and how they utilized churches as bases for their political activity.The congregation of these churches were not passive bystanders but circulated radical Leveller pamphlets and books.

-As Rees puts “by 1646, the group ‘both in the eyes of their opponents and in the internal ideological support they deliver to each other, is a functioning collective organisation’ (pp.142-4).
+As Rees puts “by 1646, the group ‘both in the eyes of their opponents and in the internal ideological support they deliver to each other, is a functioning collective organization’ (pp.142-4).

-Rees correctly centres the activity of the Levellers around its leader John Lilburne.
-From a very early stage in the revolution Lilburne saw the importance of underground printing .
+Rees correctly centers the activity of the Levellers around its leader John Lilburne.
+From a very early stage in the revolution, Lilburne saw the importance of underground printing .

 Rees’s research has given us a far closer approximation as to the class character of the Levellers.
-While it is correct to characterise them as revolutionaries they were a movement of the petit bourgeoisie and not the what could be loosely termed at the time the working class.
+While it is correct to characterize them as revolutionaries, they were a movement of the petit bourgeoisie and not the what could be loosely termed at the time the working class.

 Their call for suffrage was not universal although even their call for a wider franchise was a revolutionary demand.
-They were a minority and could not mobilise the one class that would have given the poorer sections of society against Cromwell and his bourgeois allies.
-Much of their social composition was made up of the “middling sort” of lesser gentry, merchants and craftsmen that made up the same social base as Cromwell.
+The Levellers were a minority and could not mobilize the one class that would have given the poorer sections of society against Cromwell and his bourgeois allies.
+Much of their social composition was made up of the “middling sort” of lesser gentry, merchants, and craftsmen that made up the same social base as Cromwell.

 Historiography and Revisionism

-It would not be too controversial to say that Historians over a long period of time have underestimated the size and importance of the Levellers and other radical groups to the English revolution.
+It would not be too controversial to say that Historians over an extended period of time have underestimated the size and importance of the Levellers and other radical groups to the English revolution.

 The nineteenth-century Whig historians such as Thomas Babington Macaulay was deeply hostile to any revolutionary movement.
 This conservative historian had profound difficulty in understanding the revolutionary actions of Oliver Cromwell or for that matter the class forces he represented.
 He could only offer the ‘incurable duplicity’ of the latter of Charles 1st.